Vyral/base-template/_posts/2020-02-06-introducing-our-newest-buyers-agent.md

 {% include youtube.html %}

 <center>We're proud to introduce you to Chris, the newest buyer's agent on our team.
-Here's what he had to say about joining Team Lally.&nbsp;</center>
+Here's what he had to say about joining Team Lally.</center>

-&nbsp;

 Chris, an Ohio native, has lived in Hawaii for four years now.
 He’s quickly become a valuable member of Team Lally as a buyer’s agent who helps ensure a top-notch experience for our buyers.
 We asked Chris some questions so that you can get to know him a little bit better, and here’s what he had to say: